jc-gonz/jc-gonz.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a Ph.D. candidate in the McKetta Departent of Chemical Engineering.
+I'm currently a Ph.D. candidate in the McKetta Departent of Chemical Engineering at the University of Texas at Austin.

 My research interest include: